 Note:

-sender_approved or payer_approved become true they cannot be re-approved or reverted.When using frame transactions with EOAs (accounts with no code), they are treated as if they have a "default code."
+sender_approved or payer_approved become true they cannot be re-approved or reverted.When using frame transactions with EOAs that have neither code nor an EIP-7702 delegation indicator, they are treated as if they have a "default code."
+Accounts with code, including EIP-7702 delegated accounts, do not use the default code path.
 This spec describes only the behavior of the default code; clients are free to implement the default code however they want, so long as they correspond to the behavior specified here.

 DEFAULT = 0